p2pu/p2pu-website/en/jobs/website-redesign.md

 - Familiarity with GitHub for version control

 ## To apply
-Please reach out to [thepeople@p2pu.org](mailto:thepeople@p2pu.org) with “P2PU.org Redesign Project” in the subject line.
+Please reach out to [thepeople@p2pu.org](mailto:jobs@p2pu.org) with “P2PU.org Redesign Project” in the subject line.
 We’re interested in your relevant experience, work examples, your pricing structure/rates, and any other information you can share about why you’re the right fit for this project.
+Applications will be accepted on a rolling basis until filled.